 The first and main path is to obtain a degree in forestry, which will take about four years.
 Many universities and colleges offer a degree in forestry.
 A few schools also have online forestry and related programs.
 The Society of American Foresters (SAF) grants accreditation to certain forestry programs at universities.
 The SAF looks to make sure that the program meets a certain level of standards, which overall helps to improve the quality of the forestry programs across the nation.
 The SAF Accreditation Handbook describes the specifics that are required of the programs.
 Nearly 50 universities are accredited at this point by the SAF.

 Experience Says It All

-A second path that you can take to become a skilled arborist is to have many years of trainingin tree service and tree care.
+A second path that you can take to become a skilled arborist is to have many years of training in tree service like tree trimming and tree care.
 You must have at least three years of on the job training.
 According to the International Society of Arboriculture (ISA) Certified Arborist Candidate Application Handbook, “Acceptable experience includes the practical use of knowledge involved in pruning, fertilization, installation and establishment, diagnosis and treatment of tree problems, cabling and bracing, climbing, or other services that directly relate to arboriculture.
 Applicable volunteer work may count towards eligibility if it is supervised and documentation can be supplied. ”